imagment/Silver-Cplusplus/Documents/Functions/loadScene.md

 ```

 ## Description
-This function is used to load a saved scene in the `scene` map.
+This function loads a saved scene in the `scene` map.
 You can save the current scene with the `saveCurrentWorld` function.
-If you want to keep the current scene, you should save the current scene before you load the other scene.
+If you want to keep the current scene, you should save it before you load the other scene.

 ## Example Usage
 ```cpp